Kees-van-der-Oord/Arduino-Nano-Every-Timer-Controller-B/README.md

 The functions in MegaAvr20Mhz.h correct for that.

 # to do:
-there is no range check on the 'period' arguments of setPeriod ...\
+there is no range check on the 'period' arguments of setPeriod ...
-add PWM support